 "Here in Alaska you could get to feeling really small, which I think is important these days: to feel small.
 You can feel small pretty quickly here.
 That’s really special, even though it’s not always easy."

-Like the concert last night.
+At the concert last night.
 It was dumping [rain], and any other place, I bet half the people wouldn’t have come.
-But it was Anchorage, and there was tons of people out, and the band was like, "This is the best audience of the whole tour!"
-And it was literally dumping-- like my glass was filling with rainwater that I could drink, so I didn’t even have to go get water to drink; I just drank the rainwater that was in my cup. ...
+But it was Anchorage, and there were tons of people out, and the band was saying, "This is the best audience of the whole tour!"
+And it was literally dumping-- my glass was filling with rainwater that I could drink, so I didn’t even have to go get water to drink; I just drank the rainwater that was in my cup. ...
 There’s not many places you could be in the wilderness, like you can here, anymore.
-Like, I love the Sierra Nevada; that’s where I pretty much had my wilderness growing up, in California.
+I love the Sierra Nevada; that’s where I pretty much had my wilderness growing up, in California.
 You could go a few days without seeing any people, but here in Alaska you could get to feeling really small, which I think is important these days: to feel small.
 You can feel small pretty quickly here.
 That’s really special, even though it’s not always easy.